anisehid/news/README.md

 - opensource anise-ctl (community version)
 - upload zmk config file

 As for today marks the anniversary of the full-fledged invasion of Russia to Ukraine, our prayers are with Ukraine people as well as the oppositions in Russians.
-Hope a comfortable and easy to carry keyboard will enable more people in different contries to type and to express in a reasonable maner, and stop hating someone who is never met in real life.
+Hope a comfortable and easy to carry keyboard will enable more people in different countries to type and to express in a reasonable maner, and stop hating someone who is never met in real life.

 ---------------------
 14 Feb 2023